Careers

 We welcome highly motivated graduate students who wish to join ASHBi.
 To study at ASHBi, we would suggest you to first determine the Principal Investigator (PI) & research group where you wish to do research.

-Since ASHBi does not have its own postgraduate courses, you need to enter one of the graduate schools at Kyoto University.
+Since ASHBi does not have its own graduate courses, you need to enter one of the graduate schools at Kyoto University.
 Some of our PIs have a position in the graduate schools and can become a host supervisor of you directly.
 Otherwise, PIs may also supervise you with the consent of the graduate school in which you are enrolled.
-Please contact PI(s) you are interested in and obtain their approval and advice prior to applying to a graduate school at Kyoto University.
+Application procedures and conditions may vary between the PI groups and that the candidates should first contact the respective PI.

-You can send an e-mail by clicking the “Contact” button located at the bottom of each “Research Group” page on this website.
+You can send an e-mail by clicking the “Contact” button located at “Research Group” page on this website.

 Application steps for Admission